expload/pravda/doc/pravda-node.md

 networking.
 It depends on our implementation of Tendermint's ABCI server.

-[Scala ABCI Server](https://github.com/mytimecoin/scala-abci-server) is a generic gateway (or proxy) for Tendermint written on Scala that accepts blockchain messages and passes them through to a business layer.
+[Scala ABCI Server](https://github.com/mytimecoin/scala-abci-server) is a generic gateway (or proxy) for Tendermint written in Scala that accepts blockchain messages and passes them through to a business layer.

 ```